Milk, and Fruit Malt Loaf.

 A special Treat

-I remember buying milk loaf as a school kid, we used to pull out all the soft delicious bread and them fill the crust with chips [French fries] it tasted fantastic.
+I remember buying milk loaves as a child, we used to pull out all the soft delicious bread and them fill the crust with chips [French fries] it tasted fantastic.

 It was also one of my grandma’s specialities, a true home made, artisan bread.
 So when Fabio came over for our cook-night last week I found this recipe in grandma’s cookbook for something to make.